Andrea269/ScalaSpark-TweetAnalysis/README.md

 , accessTokenSecret.
 To get them you need to register a developer account on twitter and create an app.
 * The code can be executed using the Google Cloud Platform
 * Be connected to internet to be able to download the tweets
+* create the jar file of the project using "sbt assembly"
+* upload the jar file and the files of the "input" folder into a GCP bucket
+* change the filters of the file "hashtagRun" as desired, writing the hashtags you would like to analyse

 ##Usage
 To execute the program we make available the file "RunCloud.sh".
 In this file there are the following variables that need to be modified.